Furikuda/bork/docs/internals/data-structures.rst

 Encryption
 ----------

-.. seealso:: The :ref:`borgcrypto` section for an in-depth review.
+.. seealso:: The :ref:`borkcrypto` section for an in-depth review.

 AEAD modes
 ~~~~~~~~~~

-For new repositories, borg only uses modern AEAD ciphers: AES-OCB or CHACHA20-POLY1305.
+For new repositories, bork only uses modern AEAD ciphers: AES-OCB or CHACHA20-POLY1305.

-For each borg invocation, a new sessionkey is derived from the borg key material
+For each bork invocation, a new sessionkey is derived from the bork key material
 and the 48bit IV starts from 0 again (both ciphers internally add a 32bit counter
 to our IV, so we'll just count up by 1 per chunk).